cschanhniem/TheOpenPath/README.md

     * Practical, step-by-step instructions where appropriate.
     * Focus on *how* to implement the principles.
 * **Language Organization:**
-    * Content is organized by language directories at the root level (e.g., `english`, `español`, `tiếng-việt`).
+    * Content follows GitBook's multi-language structure with language directories at the root level (e.g., `en`, `es`, `vi`).
-    * Each language directory contains the complete module structure.
+    * Each language directory contains the complete module structure and its own SUMMARY.md for navigation.
     * Aim for conceptual fidelity and cultural relevance in translations.
-    * Currently supporting English with Spanish and Vietnamese translations in progress.
+    * Currently supporting English (complete) with Spanish and Vietnamese translations (modules 00-01) in progress.
 * **`Resources/`:**
     * Curated links to high-quality external articles, research papers, open-source tools, organizations, and educational materials.
     * Simple diagrams, infographics, or audio/video scripts (content itself, not necessarily media files in the git repo initially to keep it lightweight).